incredible-India/transport-python/README.md

 # transport-python
 python tkinter GUI
-#to run this project: click on
+#to run this project: click on  : new google trans.py